Frequently Asked Questions

 Q: Does the Summer Academic program count towards the academic year?

-A: Yes, for secondary students only.
+A: Yes, for secondary students in grades 9-12 only.
 The district is offering a credit recovery program for secondary students who can recover up to four credits in classes in which they previously received a D or F. The student needs to work with their high school counselor to enroll in the correct courses needed.

 Q: Can I enroll my student in both the Summer Academic program and Summer Enrichment program?